rsim/ruby-plsql-spec/README.markdown

 If you would like to see a colour HTML report about the test results, just run the tests with --html option:

-        plsql-spec run --html
+        plsql-spec run --html [filename]

-HTML report will be generated to ./rspec-results.html file.
-You can open it with your browser.
+HTML report will be generated to [filename] file.
+If you don't specify filename, then it will generated to test-results.html.
+You can open it in your browser.

 Code coverage reporting
 -----------------------